Prateeeek7/Math-solver-via-hand-gesture/README.md

 # ✋ Math Solver via Hand Gesture
+My first basic project to learn OpenCV and advance python.

 A computer vision-based project that reads hand gestures through your webcam and interprets them as mathematical expressions.
 It then solves the equation in real-time and displays the result.